nicolashernandez/PyRATA/pyrata/README.md

 Then import the main pyrata regular expression module:

-    >>> import pyrata_re
+    >>> import pyrata.re as pyrata_re

 Let's say you have a sentence in the pyrata data structure format, __a list of dict__.
-A dict is a map i.e. a set of features, eachone with a name and value (in our case a primitive value).
+A dict is a map i.e. a set of features, eachone with a name and value (in our case with primitive types).

     >>> data = [{'pos': 'PRP', 'raw': 'It'}, {'pos': 'VBZ', 'raw': 'is'}, {'pos': 'JJ', 'raw': 'fast'}, {'pos': 'JJ', 'raw': 'easy'}, {'pos': 'CC', 'raw': 'and'}, {'pos': 'JJ', 'raw': 'funny'}, {'pos': 'TO', 'raw': 'to'}, {'pos': 'VB', 'raw': 'write'}, {'pos': 'JJ', 'raw': 'regular'}, {'pos': 'NNS', 'raw': 'expressions'}, {'pos': 'IN', 'raw': 'with'},{'pos': 'NNP', 'raw': 'Pyrata'}]

-There is no requirement on the names of the features.
+There is __no requirement on the names of the features__.

 By the way, you can also easily turn a sentence into the pyrata data structure, for example by doing: